 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is somewhat smaller (8 percent) than the Fujifilm X-A3.
-Moreover, the EOS M100 is markedly lighter (11 percent) than the X-A3.
-In this context, it is worth noting that neither the X-A3 nor the EOS M100 are weather-sealed.
+Moreover, the M100 is markedly lighter (11 percent) than the X-A3.
+In this context, it is worth noting that neither the X-A3 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Fujifilm X-A3 (⇒ rgt)||117 mm||67 mm||40 mm||339 g||410||no||2016||399||latest||check|

 |Canon M100 (⇒ lft)||108 mm||67 mm||35 mm||302 g||295||no||2017||499||latest||check|

 |Canon SX730 (⇒ lft | rgt)||110 mm||64 mm||40 mm||300 g||250||no||2017||399||latest||check|

 |Canon M6 (⇒ lft | rgt)||112 mm||68 mm||45 mm||390 g||295||no||2017||779||latest||check|